ifgarces/IIS_servicios_base/README.md

 # IIS_servicios_base

-**Note: This could be a parent project for the other ones instead.
-Setup docker-compose here and include other projects as submodules to run all of them for testing...**
+This project will use all systems as submodules, for running them all easily with `docker-compose`.

+## Dependencies

+TODO